elias3/CarND-Path-Planning-Project/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+## Path Generation

+We begin from an initial velocity of 0 mph and try to achieve a maximal velocity close to 50 mph.

+According to sensor fusion we decide about a target speed up to 50 mph and a target lane from the three possible lanes (0,1,2).
+This target speed should not exceed the limit and also the target lane is changed only if according to the sensor fusion data it is possible to switch lanes.
+For switching lane purposes, a state machine is used to determine the possibilities to swich lanes.
+Each lane is examined if it is free and marked with a boolean.
+A preference to switch to a left lane is given.
+Also according to sensor fusion we determine if we are too close to the car in front and decide whether to lower the speed.

+The generated paths are given to the simulator and might be executed partially.
+Thus we always build on a partial path.
+The path we want to build is tangent to the angle of the car.
+We transform from the global coordinates to the car coordinates to do this.
+From this we create two points.

+Afterwards, in Frenet we add evenly 30m spaced points (3) ahead of the starting reference (from the previous path).
+Those 3 points take the target lane into account.

+For now we have created a 5 points path, we transform it to the local car's coordinates and create spline out of those points.
+Since we have the target lane and the previous path as the foundation of the spline, the points that will be sampled from the spline will form a smooth path that we want the car to execute.

+We evaluate the y values of the spline for N points.
+We create a path of up to 50 points.
+Part of the points are already present from the previous path, thus we compliment them to 50.
+The needed points are sampled from the spline to comply with the needed velocity.

+The velocity is translated to a frequency of updates, thus it will determine the distance between the points on the created spline.
+Since we have 50 points, the frequency is determined by a 1/50 = 0.02 mmultiplied by the target speed converted to m/s.
+See line 436 in main.cpp.

+At the end, the points are converted to the global coordinate space.

+The final path is the generated path that satisfies the constraints we have and also is a collision free path.

 ---